tito-arch/BABC-2/content/posts/microsoft-copilot.md

 related: if you want to know more about chat GPT read more on [_Exploring the Capabilities of Chat GPT a comprehensive guide_](https://www.blog.bunnieabc.com/posts/what-is-chat-gpt-and-why-you-need-it/)

-however microsoft co-pilot is completely different from the normal co-pilot we know where microsoft will be rolling out co-pilot in two ways. one as i mentioned is where co-pilot
+however microsoft co-pilot is completely different from the normal co-pilot we know where microsoft will be rolling out co-pilot in two ways.
+One as i mentioned is where co-pilot

-will be your assistant in word while writing documents in Excel while calculating stuff and generating graphs and pretty much every microsoft tools. the other version of microsoft
+will be your assistant in word while writing documents in Excel while calculating stuff and generating graphs and pretty much every microsoft tool. the other version of microsoft

 Co-pilot is **Microsoft Business Chat.** which will be using